Principal InvestigatorSenior Research TechnicianGraduate StudentsPostbaccalaureatePostdoctoral AssociatesStaff ScientistLab alumni

 Brian was a Research Technician in the Theunissen lab from 2020 to 2022.
 He contributed to our studies on naive pluripotency, working closely with Shafqat Khan, and 2D and 3D models of trophoblast development, working under supervision of Chen Dong and Rowan Karvas.
 In 2022 Brian joined the Interdisciplinary Biomedical Graduate Program at the University of Pittsburgh.

-Chen Dong – Graduate student from 2018 to 2022
+Chen Dong – Graduate Student from 2018 to 2022

 Chen was a graduate student in the Developmental, Regenerative, and Stem Cell Biology (DRSCB) Program from 2018 to 2022.
 His PhD thesis was focused on methods for deriving human trophoblast stem cells (hTSCs) and specialized trophoblast cell types from naive hPSCs.
 He also performed a genome-wide CRISPR screen in collaboration with Bo Zhang’s lab at WashU, identifying essential and growth-restricting genes in hTSCs.
 Chen holds the distinction of being the first student to graduate from our lab.
 In 2022 he joined the Boston Consulting Group as a Consultant.